Use login app in external HTML pages¶

 orjekyll serve

 property in your chaise-config, Chaise will fetch it during the runtime.
-To increase the performance, you can prefetch this file by including it in your HTML file.
+To increase the performance, you can prefetch this file by including it in your HTML file (this only needs to be done once and can be done manually).
 So

 <head>